By John Beattie

 The threat landscape can shift by the second, and the list of potential disasters and disruptions you could face grows longer by the day.

 And even with a complex infrastructure that may undergo constant change, you still have to figure out where to focus to keep your most critical systems running when a disaster hits.
 Even once you have a plan and test it regularly, your testing might not line up with the reality of a disaster.

 Where do you even begin?

 Recovery readiness begins and ends with risk.
-If you can understand, prioritize and manage recovery risk across your enterprise, you can better prioritize risk treatments.
+If you can understand, prioritise and manage recovery risk across your enterprise, you can better prioritise risk treatments.
 Only then can you gain the confidence in your disaster recovery plan that your company's executives expect.